-Mike Leeder is in his fifth year as the Director of Athletics at Georgia Southwestern State University in 2018-19.
+Mike Leeder begins his sixth year as the Director of Athletics at Georgia Southwestern State University in 2019-20.
 Prior to his appointment as the full-time director of athletics, Leeder guided the men's basketball team at GSW for 10 seasons, and led the transition from NAIA affiliation to NCAA Division II.

 Capital improvements are also a priority for Leeder, and the department has developed an aggressive campaign to secure funding for athletic facility upgrades and expansion.
-Completed projects include new scoreboards at baseball and softball, resurfacing of the tennis courts, the purchase of a Mercedes-Benz van for the golf team's travel, refurbishing of the playing surface for men's and women's basketball and stadium lighting at the soccer field which will culminate with the first home night match in school history on Sept.
+Completed projects include new scoreboards at baseball and softball, resurfacing of the tennis courts, the purchase of a Mercedes-Benz van for the golf team's travel, refurbishing of the playing surface for men's and women's basketball and stadium lighting at the soccer field which culminated with the first home night match in school history on Sept.
 5, 2018.
 This fall, a lighting and sound system upgrade will be completed in the Storm Dome to enhance the fan experience at home basketball games.
-During the 2018-19 school year, construction is slated to begin on an indoor hitting facility for baseball and softball, as well as a press box and concessions area for baseball, a clubhouse for the baseball team and renovation of the Griffin Bell Golf & Conference Center.
+During the 2019-20 school year, construction began on an indoor hitting facility for baseball and softball, as well as a press box and concessions area for baseball, a clubhouse for the baseball team and renovation of the Griffin Bell Golf & Conference Center.

 An accomplished coaching and leadership career facilitated Leeder's successful transition to administration.
 Under his guidance on the hardwood, the Hurricanes spent 13 weeks ranked in the NABC National NCAA Division II Men’s Basketball Coaches Poll.
 Leeder steered the program to a pair of NCAA National Tournament appearances with the first coming in the school's second year of NCAA postseason eligibility.
 This earned him the 2010-11 Peach Belt Conference Coach of the Year award.
 GSW placed 12 players on the Peach Belt All-Conference men’s basketball team during Leeder's tenure, and he coached two PBC Freshmen of the Year, one PBC Player of the Year, 10 PBC Players of the Week, and GSW’s first All-American in any sport during the department’s NCAA era.